 WMC nurses trained to help survivors of sexual assault

-Amy, along with fellow sexual assault nurse examiner Elizabeth Pfile, RN, BSN, provides care for survivors of sexual assault through the Winneshiek Medical Center Emergency Department.
-Elizabeth says, “If someone is a survivor of sexual assault, we want them to come to the WMC Emergency Department within five days of the assault for an exam.
+Phile says, “If someone is a survivor of sexual assault, we want them to come to the WMC Emergency department within five days of the assault for an exam.
 The exam is provided free of charge to the survivor, and we can connect them with resources who will help begin the healing process.”
-Elizabeth stresses, “The Emergency Department is a safe place to go, whether or not a survivor wants to report the crime or press charges.”
+She stresses, “The Emergency department is a safe place to go, whether or not a survivor wants to report the crime to law enforcement or press charges.”

 Sexual Assault Nurse Examiners undergo a rigorous training process to obtain the skills needed for this important and sensitive service.
 All WMC examiners requested to receive this training as a way to serve their community.
-“I want to be able to help people when they are most vulnerable,” says Amy.
-“As a Sexual Assault Nurse Examiner, I can serve our community in a unique way.”
+“We want to be able to help people when they are most vulnerable,” says Pfister.
+“As Sexual Assault Nurse Examiners, we feel privileged to serve our community in this unique way.”